jeffohanalevy-design/qa-service-fastapi/README.md

 # qa-service-fastapi
- question-answering system that can answer natural-language questions about member data provided by our public API
+ Question-answering system that can answer natural-language questions about member data provided by our public API